 What We See — and What We Don’t

 Snowy Owls are rare.
-The 15,000 that exist in North America don’t often visit the lower 48 states, and when they do, they prefer the coldest places.
-They prefer Alaska and Canada, where they migrate and breed.
+The estimated 15,000 that exist in North America stick mainly to Alaska and Canada, where they breed, and don’t often visit the lower 48 states.
 On the rarest of occasions, one may end up in Central Park.
-Snowy Owls are the 465th most observed species on eBird and they rank 554th for total North American population[*].

-Despite their obscurity, Snowy Owl is the 20th most Googled bird species in the US.
-Other elusive birds, particularly owls like the Great Horned Owl and the American Barn Owl, also make the top-20.
+Snowy Owls are the 465th most observed species on eBird and they rank 554th for total North American population, according to Partners in Flight, which maintains an Avian Conservation Assessment database.
+That puts Snowy Owls toward the bottom of the list of North American birds.
+But, despite their obscurity, Snowy Owl is the 20th most Googled bird species in the U.S. Other elusive birds, particularly owls like the Great Horned Owl and the American Barn Owl, also make the top 20.

 Chart: Search Interest vs. Real World Data